pdbsimproj/WoodsHoleSimThing/Sandbox/cheatsheets/README.md

 # WORK IN PROGRESS (jot down a note when you are working on something to help avoid redundancy)
 * (Chris)..
-* (Liz)..tinkering with layout and file upload/variable assignment...
+* (Liz)..tinkering with layout and file upload/variable assignment...small progress uploaded
 * (Dan)..

 # Shiny Tips